 Before accessing care, you should make sure that the service provider is contracted (conventionné / agréé) by the French healthcare system.

-The contact information for the doctors (médecin conventionné) and the contract institutions (conventionné & agréé) within the French healthcare system is available from the local sickness funds (Caisse Primaire d’Assurance Maladie, CPAM).
+The contact information for the doctors (médecin conventionné) and the hospitals or clinics under contract within the French healthcare system is available from the local sickness funds (Caisse Primaire d’Assurance Maladie, CPAM) or on the Annuaire Santé website.
 These funds can also be contacted to claim reimbursement for medical expenses.

 In addition to a public hospital, you can also go to a private hospital or clinic as long as they have the conventionné contract.
 80 % or, in some cases, 100 % of your hospital treatment costs are covered.

 For outpatient care at a hospital clinic, you can apply for reimbursement from the sickness fund retrospectively (using a similar procedure as the one for doctor visits).

 Ambulance transport is subject to a charge in France unless a doctor can confirm that the transport was necessary due to the patient’s state of health.
 For air ambulance transport, a doctor must confirm that an air ambulance is actually needed and advance permission from the local CPAM is also required.